aliabyar1998/airline-passenger-satisfaction-prediction/README.md

 # Airline Passenger Satisfaction Prediction ✈️

-A Machine Learning classification project to predict airline passenger satisfaction based on passenger demographics, travel information, flight experience, and service-related features.
+A Machine Learning classification project to predict airline passenger satisfaction based on passenger demographics, flight details, travel information, and service experience.

-The main objective of this project is to build machine learning models that can classify passengers as **Satisfied** or **Neutral/Dissatisfied** and discover the key factors influencing customer satisfaction.
+The objective of this project is to build machine learning models that classify passengers into:

+* **Satisfied**
+* **Neutral or Dissatisfied**

+and identify the main factors that influence airline customer satisfaction.

 ---

 # 📌 Project Overview

-Customer satisfaction is a critical factor in the airline industry.
-By analyzing passenger data and applying machine learning techniques, airlines can better understand customer expectations and improve their services.
+Customer satisfaction is one of the most important factors in the airline industry.
+Understanding passenger behavior and service experience can help airlines improve their customer experience and make data-driven decisions.

-This project includes:
+This project covers the complete machine learning workflow:

 * Data exploration
 * Data cleaning
 * Feature engineering
 * Data preprocessing
 * Feature scaling
-* Machine learning model training
+* Model training
 * Model evaluation
 * Feature importance analysis
 * Business insight visualization